-Having trouble making out the tiny details on your Mac’s screen?
+Having trouble zoom out the tiny details on your Mac’s screen?
 Or maybe your eyes aren’t what they used to be?
-Whatever, the reason, it seems that you are in need of the Mac OS X’s screen zooming feature.
-This feature allows you to “zoom in” or “zoom out” your Mac screen.
+Whatever, the reason, it seems that you are in need of the macOS’s screen zooming feature.
+This feature allows you to zoom out or zoom in on Mac screen.
 There are several ways of doing this depending on the type of Apple machine you are using.

-1. iMac and Mac Pro zoom in/out commands
+1. iMac and Mac Pro Zoom in or Zoom out

 If you are running Mac OS X on a Mac desktop system such as a Mac Pro or an iMac and using a “normal” keyboard and a mouse equipped with a mouse wheel.
 Simply press the [Control] key and hold, then proceed to scroll the mouse wheel up and down and you will see the entire screen zooming in and out, similar to the “software zoom” feature on a digital camera.
 To summarize, here are the desktop Mac zoom commands: